mpostol/ASMD/README.md

 1. Set the `ModelDesigner.DesignStudio` as the Start-up Project
 1. Press `F5` to run the tool using Debug configuration
 1. Hit `Ctrl+r,Ctrl+a` to run all unit tests

+The list of packages used is listed on the page [Dependency graph][DEPGraph] of this repository.
+All packages are included in this GitHub repository in the local folder `_nugets` or published on NuGet.
+The local folder is configured in the `NuGet.Config`.
+The NuGet Gallery is the public package repository used by all package authors and consumers.
+All required packages are loaded before the build.

+To get more visit the Microsoft documentation [How to reinstall and update packages][NUGETInstall].

 ### How to open an example